• Skip to primary navigation

 How to Serve French Toast: Sweet & Savory Topping Ideas

-This sourdough french toast with buttermilk is extremely versatile and can be made either sweet or savory.
+This sourdough french toast is extremely versatile and can be made either sweet or savory.
 You can top it with just about anything, but here are some of our favorite french toast toppings.

 Sweet French Toast